Furniture and Equipment Inventory and Control Procedure - 70.02.03

-The physical inventory is performed each spring.
-It is timed to be completed with the fiscal year-end closeout.
-The inventory coordinator will initiate the inventory process, notifying all area monitors of timelines to complete their area inventory update and will provide them with their area’s most current inventory listing.
+The physical inventory is performed every year in the spring, to allow for completion with the fiscal year-end closeout.
+The finance office initiates and coordinates the inventory process, including notifying all area monitors of timelines to complete their area inventory update and providing them with their area’s most current inventory listing.

 Reconciliation of Inventory to the General Ledger

-It is the responsibility of the inventory coordinator to coordinate the update of the annual inventory with the inventory monitors and to reconcile the inventory findings to the general ledger to ensure the proper accounting of all college assets.
+After the completion of the annual inventory, the inventory findings are reconciled to the general ledger to ensure the proper accounting of all college assets.
 This reconciliation is completed as part of the year-end closeout process and is included on the year-end financial statements.

 Loss, Theft, or Damage of Inventoried Furniture and Equipment

-Inventoried items that are lost or damaged are to be reported to the inventory coordinator immediately.
-The theft of an inventoried item is to be reported by the inventory monitor by sending a “Relocation or Theft of Asset” form to the public safety office and the inventory coordinator.
-The inventory coordinator will forward the form to the appropriate personnel for insurance purposes.
+Inventoried items that are lost or damaged are to be reported to the accounting manager in the finance office immediately.
+The theft of an inventoried item is to be reported by the accounting manager by sending a relocation or theft of asset form to the public safety office.
+The accounting manager will forward the form to the appropriate personnel for insurance purposes.

 Disposal of Inventoried Furniture and Equipment

 Every effort should be made to find a use for the excess inventory items before permanent disposal.
 Disposals will be made on a case-by-case basis according to procedure 70.02.02, Sale or Disposal of College Assets.